LukeSmithxyz/emailwiz/README.md

    them.
 Note that the affiliate link there to Vultr gives you a $100 credit for the first month to play around.
 2. **A Let's Encrypt SSL certificate for your site's `mail.` subdomain**.
-   Create a nginx/apache site at `mail.<yourdomain.com>` and get a certificate for it with Let's Encrypt's [Certbot](https://certbot.eff.org/).
 3. You need two little DNS records set on your domain registrar's site/DNS
    server: (1) an **MX record** pointing to your own main domain/IP and (2) a **CNAME record** for your `mail.` subdomain.